-These bike rides are perfect for weekend warriors and first time bikepackers to get a taste of backpacking by bike.
+If you’re looking for a ride that’s perfect for weekend warriors and first time bikepackers to get a taste of backpacking by bike – this route is it!

-On Saturday, we started in Manhattan and rode up the Hudson River Greenway to the beautiful Van Cortlandt Park in the Bronx.
+Make your way from your apartment to the Hudson River Greenway (aka West Side Highway) and start riding North to the beautiful Van Cortlandt Park in the Bronx.

-There we met a few last minute riders, took a bathroom break and adjusted some gear.
-From there, we headed north out of Van Cortlandt to Yonkers where we met up with the paved North County and South County Rail Trail.
+Van Cortlandt is a great spot to take a last minute bathroom break and adjust your gear.
+From there, head north out of Van Cortlandt to Yonkers to ride the well paved North County and South County Rail Trail.

-From there, we got to exploring the actual point which reached out into the Hudson River and providing beautiful views and quiet beaches to enjoy.
+Once you’re settled in for the night, take a short walk to Croton Point, which reaches out into the Hudson River and provides beautiful views and quiet beaches to enjoy.